AdobeDocs/app-builder/guides/security_overview.md

 ### SPAs deployed into the Experience Cloud Shell

+These SPAs are business-to-employees custom experiences deployed into the [Experience Cloud Shell](https://experience.adobe.com) for the users of an Enterprise organization.

+The SPA interacts with Runtime web actions on specific events at UI-level.
+If these actions need to integrate with one or several Adobe product APIs, they will also need a valid Adobe IMS token to execute the API call successfully.
+In this scenario, the SPA itself will pass the user OAuth token provided by the Experience Cloud Shell, as it centralizes user-based login to access all the products provisioned for a given Enterprise organization.

 ## Securing Firefly Applications

 TODO: HTTPS, AuthN/AuthZ, isolation per tenant (both actions & UI), Files/States store security